Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: Multiple-Scenario-Aware Long-term Planning

-In this Section we apply the new methodology and the algorithm, discussed in the preceding Sections, to analysis of the comprehensive multiple-scenario-aware long-term planning setting.
-To generate the scenarios and initialize the algorithm we utilize methods discussed in Appendix \ref{sec:scenarios} and Appendix \ref{sec:init_gen} respectively.
+In this section developed methodology and algorithm, discussed in the preceding sections, are applied to analysis of the comprehensive multiple-scenario-aware long-term planning setting.
+To generate the scenarios and initialize the algorithm, methods discussed in Appendix \ref{sec:scenarios} and Appendix \ref{sec:init_gen} are utilized.
 In all experiments discussed below the planning horizon is chosen to be 10 years.